f-matt/open-liberty-examples/primefaces-dialog/README.md

-## base-jsf
+## primefaces-dialog

-This is a sample web project, using Jakarta Server Faces as the frontend technology.
+This is a sample web project, using Jakarta Server Faces as the frontend technology, with the Primefaces library.

 ### Running the project: